Musher’s Secret Dog Paw Wax: Bootless Boots for Your Dog

-Putting it on their feet proved to be a challenge at first.
+Putting Musher’s Secret on my dog’s feet proved to be a challenge at first.

-After a few failed attempts to completely cover their pads or not get it all over myself, I found a system that worked.
+After a few failed attempts to completely cover their pads, and after getting more on myself than my dog’s paws, I found a system that worked.

 Summit and Gretel don’t seem to mind all of this too much.
-They liked getting a mini foot massage and my undivided attention for a few minutes.
+They like getting a mini foot massage and my undivided attention for a few minutes.

 I don’t think they are super excited about having smelly stuff (the smell does go away shortly) on their paws because they do tend to lick their feet a little if we don’t head out the door right away.